Disease Guide ·Kennel Cough ·2026

 Kennel Cough Coverage Basics

-Most pet insurance policies cover kennel cough treatment as a standard illness.
-Standard 14-day illness waiting period applies.
-The vet exam, antibiotics, and cough medication are typically covered.
-Hospitalization for pneumonia complications is also covered.
+Most policies cover kennel cough as standard illness with 14-day waiting period.
+Vet exam, antibiotics, and cough medication typically covered.
+Hospitalization for pneumonia complications also covered.

 Red flag · Waiting period